 When further examining the interrelation between agency problems and capital budgeting below, we employ a composite measure of the perceived level of within-firm agency problems.
 We average the score of the above five ratings and use the median score as the cutoff point to classify firms into high- and low-agency cost firms.
-Details on the construction of the agency measure are set forth in Table 2.
+Details on the construction of the agency measure are set forth in Table A.1 of the Internet Appendix.
 As we document below, agency problems have a profound influence on the organization of capital allocation.